 Both Bluehost and A2 Hosting, offer payments via PayPal or credit card.
 Bluehost offers checks and money orders in addition to that; A2 gives you the extra options of Skrill and wire transfer.

 Downsides of Bluehost and A2 Hosting

 Ok, I guess this sounded all great so far.
 But there are disadvantages, too, right?
 There always are.
 So let’s see what might be a downside for you:

-- As explained, I experienced an absolute nightmare because of their terrible and absolute unacceptable customer service.
+- As explained, I experienced an absolute nightmare because of their terrible and absolutely unacceptable customer service.
 Reviews of other users on the internet confirm this.

 - Although the speed significantly improved, the shared hosting has still room for improvement.

-- Unless you buy a 3-year plan, A2 is more expensive than the average web hosting companies.
+- Unless you buy a 3-year plan, A2 is more expensive than the average web hosting company.

 - You don’t get a domain name included and therefore have to pay extra for it.

 Both Bluehost and A2 Hosting are stable hosting providers.
 They both provide a good range of features and are known for their reliable performance.
 On top of that, they have extensive systems to keep your site safe and protected.